mcguinness/okta-oidc-sample/readme.md

         logo: '/images/acme_logo.png',
     ```

-    > This example assumes that the `redirectUri` is the url that the page is hosted on and matches the same value as the OAuth 2.0 Client Registration `redirect_uris`
+    > This example assumes that the `redirectUri` is the url that the page is hosted on and matches the same value as your OIDC Application Redirect URIs

 4. Start Web Server (e.g. http://localhost:8080/oidc.html")